andrewstiefel/andrewstiefel.com/_pages/privacy.md

 ### Other useful information

-You may find it useful to know that Andrew Stiefel, LLC is a Washington-organized company whose primary place of business is in Seattle, Washington.
+You may find it useful to know that Andrew Stiefel, LLC is a Washington-organized company whose primary place of business is in Bremerton, Washington.

 [1]:	https://usefathom.com/ "Fathom Analytics"
 [2]:	https://usefathom.com/ref/FBJDFZ "Fathom Analytics"